Skip to content

 • Progressive adaptation: New API adaptations can be added gradually according to project needs.

-Q6: What are common types of unprocessed APIs?
+Q23: What are the common types of unprocessed APIs?

 A: Common types of unprocessed APIs include: